lsst-ts/ts_labview_tcp_json/src/README.md

 Please follow [here](../doc/stateMachine.md) for detailes.
 You can use this document to understand the behavior of **TcpServerTel** as well.

+### Tcp Server Communication Diagram

+The Communication Diagram shows how internal objects interact in **TcpServer** top-level class, along with messages that travel from one to another.
+Messages are user events.
+Please follow [here](../doc/communicationDiagram.md) for detailes.

 ### Start TCP Server

 For the use of TCP Server to send commands to TCP Client, you need to start Component Simulator.